Model-Based Evaluation of Cooling-Off Policies

 EC'20: Proceedings of the 21st Conference on Economics and Computation, July 2020, 273-274

 Working PapersMaintaining good ratings increases the profits of sellers on online platforms.
 We analyze the role of strategic pricing for ratings management in a setting where a monopolist sells a good of unknown quality.
 Higher prices reduce the value for money, which on average worsens reviews.
 However, higher prices also induce only those consumers with a strong taste for the product to purchase, which on average improves reviews.
 Our model flexibly parametrizes the two effects.
 This parametrization can rationalize the empirical heterogeneity in the relationship between reviews and prices and highlights the dependence of outcomes on the dominant effect.
 We analytically characterize a seller's optimal dynamic pricing strategy, long-run profits and consumer surplus, and consumers' speed of learning.
 We show that dynamic pricing benefits the seller, but may harm consumers when higher prices lead to better reviews.
-Recent changes to rating systems, which have increased the sensitivity of rating systems, may have harmed consumers by increasing long-run price levels.
+Recent changes to rating systems, which have increased the sensitivity of rating systems, may have harmed consumers by increasing prices and by reducing the speed of learning.

 [Exemplary Applied Modeling Track Paper at EC'20] [Extended Abstract published in Conference Proceedings EC'20]